jeussantiago/CoinCompanions/README.md

 -   [x] modify expense
 -   [x] calculate total amount everyone owes with minimum transaction (Simplify debt algorithm)

--   [ ] somehow keep track of how much people owe.
-We are only updating that price when expenses are update but we don't want to calculate every time we need to check how much someone owes
+-   [x] need a way to update a list of expenses for when a new user comes, the ids specified will add him to the corresponding expense detail and update the other users expense to the values epcified. if the id of the expense is not specified, just add user to the expense detail with amount value of 0 (test view updateExpensesForNewUser)
--   [ ] need a way to update a list of expenses for when a new user comes, the ids specified will add him to the corresponding expense detail and update the other users expense to the values epcified. if the id of the expense is not specified, just add user to the expense detail with amount value of 0 (test view updateExpensesForNewUser)
+-   [x] create a settle up transaction - records payment

 -   if expense is speicifed as "is Evenly Split", new user can join